EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 * id: This parameter identifies an EDHOC execution and is encoded as a byte string.
 In JSON, the "id" value is a Base64 encoded byte string.
 In CBOR, the "id" type is a byte string, and has label 0.

-* methods: This parameter specifies a set of supported EDHOC methods (see {{Section 3.2 of I-D.ietf-core-oscore-edhoc}}).
+* methods: This parameter specifies a set of supported EDHOC methods (see {{Section 3.2 of I-D.ietf-lake-edhoc}}).
 If the set is composed of a single EDHOC method, this is encoded as an integer.
 Otherwise, the set is encoded as an array of integers, where each array element encodes one EDHOC method.
 In JSON, the "methods" value is an integer or an array of integers.
 In CBOR, the "methods" is an integer or an array of integers, and has label 1.

-* cipher\_suites: This parameter specifies a set of supported EDHOC cipher suites (see {{Section 3.6 of I-D.ietf-core-oscore-edhoc}}).
+* cipher\_suites: This parameter specifies a set of supported EDHOC cipher suites (see {{Section 3.6 of I-D.ietf-lake-edhoc}}).
 If the set is composed of a single EDHOC cipher suite, this is encoded as an integer.
 Otherwise, the set is encoded as an array of integers, where each array element encodes one EDHOC cipher suite.
 In JSON, the "cipher\_suites" value is an integer or an array of integers.
 In CBOR, the "cipher\_suites" is an integer or an array of integers, and has label 2.

-* key\_update: This parameter indicates whether the EDHOC-KeyUpdate function (see {{Section 4.2.2 of I-D.ietf-core-oscore-edhoc}}) is supported.
+* key\_update: This parameter indicates whether the EDHOC-KeyUpdate function (see {{Section 4.2.2 of I-D.ietf-lake-edhoc}}) is supported.
 In JSON, the "key\_update" value is a boolean.
 In CBOR, "key\_update" is the simple value "true" or "false", and has label 3.

-* message\_4: This parameter indicates whether the EDHOC message\_4 (see {{Section 5.5 of I-D.ietf-core-oscore-edhoc}}) is supported.
+* message\_4: This parameter indicates whether the EDHOC message\_4 (see {{Section 5.5 of I-D.ietf-lake-edhoc}}) is supported.
 In JSON, the "message\_4" value is a boolean.
 In CBOR, "message\_4" is the simple value "true" or "false", and has label 4.

 * comb\_req: This parameter indicates whether the combined EDHOC + OSCORE request defined in {{I-D.ietf-core-oscore-edhoc}}) is supported.
 In JSON, the "comb\_req" value is a boolean.
 In CBOR, "comb\_req" is the simple value "true" or "false", and has label 5.

 * uri\_path: This parameter specifies the path component of the URI of the EDHOC resource where EDHOC messages have to be sent as requests.
 In JSON, the "uri\_path" value is a string.
 In CBOR, "uri\_path" is text string, and has label 6.

-* osc\_ms\_len: This parameter specifies the size in bytes of the OSCORE Master Secret to derive after the EDHOC execution, as per {{Section A.1 of I-D.ietf-core-oscore-edhoc}}.
+* osc\_ms\_len: This parameter specifies the size in bytes of the OSCORE Master Secret to derive after the EDHOC execution, as per {{Section A.1 of I-D.ietf-lake-edhoc}}.
 In JSON, the "osc\_ms\_len" value is an integer.
 In CBOR, the "osc\_ms\_len" type is unsigned integer, and has label 7.

-* osc\_salt\_len: This parameter specifies the size in bytes of the OSCORE Master Salt to derive after the EDHOC execution, as per {{Section A.1 of I-D.ietf-core-oscore-edhoc}}.
+* osc\_salt\_len: This parameter specifies the size in bytes of the OSCORE Master Salt to derive after the EDHOC execution, as per {{Section A.1 of I-D.ietf-lake-edhoc}}.
 In JSON, the "osc\_salt\_len" value is an integer.
 In CBOR, the "osc\_salt\_len" type is unsigned integer, and has label 8.

 * osc\_version: This parameter specifies the OSCORE Version number that the two EDHOC peers have to use when using OSCORE.
 For more information about this parameter, see {{Section 5.4 of RFC8613}}.
 In JSON, the "osc\_version" value is an integer.
 In CBOR, the "osc\_version" type is unsigned integer, and has label 9.